ChinKF99/Project-1-Malaysia-Construction-Data-Analysis-/README.md

 3. Which Contractor perform best overall

 ### Project Category Analysis
-1. Which category has the most delays
+1. Which category has the most delay
-2. Which project has the worst cost control (Average/Total cost overrun)
+2. Which category has the worst cost control (Average/Total cost overrun)

 Note: All data under with unknown value in Category & Contractor Column is excluded.